RedHatGov/rhmap-workshops/docs/www/4.2/default/workshop-introduction.md

 *fhc projects list*

 ## What's coming up
 To get started with Red Hat Mobile Application Platform (RHMAP) quickly, the first step is to understand the project life cycle.
 This involves creating a project, creating a client and a cloud app from templates, deploying the cloud app to the MBaaS, building the client app, and deploying it to a mobile device.
+We will learn about Node.js and do a little development with it.